tchangkiat/aws-cdk-stacks/README.md

 4. Add a route to `20.0.0.0/16` in the route table of the public subnet of `tgw-poc-customer-vpc` in order to route ping requests from instances in `30.0.0.0/16` to instances in `20.0.0.0/16`.

+5. Create a Transit Gateway Association and Propagation in the Transit Gateway Route Table for the VPN Transit Gateway attachment.
+Once you completed this step successfully, you should see a route `30.0.0.0/16` propagated in the Transit Gateway Route Table.
+Note: this step could not be automated because there is no way to retrieve the VPN Transit Gateway attachment and then create an association and propagation programmatically.

 # Multi-Architecture Pipeline

 ```bash